Action of 9 November 1822: Background

-In early November 1822, the schooner USS Alligator, under the command of Lieutenant Allen, put into Matanzas, Cuba, intending to patrol the area as part of the United States Navy's West Indian Anti-Piracy Campaign.
+In early November 1822, the schooner USS Alligator, under the command of Lieutenant Allen, was put into Matanzas, Cuba, intending to patrol the area as part of the United States Navy's West Indian Anti-Piracy Campaign.
 Upon arriving at the port, Allen discovered two Americans attempting to raise $7,000 in order to pay a ransom to pirates that had captured their vessels.
 If the ransom was not delivered, the pirates threatened to destroy the ships and assault their crews.
 Learning from these men that the pirates were located some 15 leagues away, Allen took the civilians aboard, deciding to attempt to recover their ship.

 The band of pirates was relatively large, consisting of around 125 men and three armed schooners.
 One schooner, Revenge, was an 80-ton vessel armed with five cannon and 35 men; a second, 90-ton schooner had six guns and 30 men; a third vessel measured 60 tons, was armed with three cannon and manned by 60 men.
 The pirates also manned five American prizes.
 These were the ship rigged vessel William Henry from New York, the brigs Iris and Sarah Morril from Boston, and a pair of merchant schooners, one hailing from Rochester, Massachusetts, and the other from Salem.

 Allen's force of 100 was outnumbered and also outgunned, with Alligator mounting only 12 six-pounders, compared to the pirates' 14 cannon.
 However, Alligator and her crew were experienced, having taken forcibly the Portuguese brig Marianna Flora the year before.
 Allen was an experienced commander who had taken command of USS Argus during her engagement with HMS Pelican in the War of 1812.
 Though Alligator's draft was too deep to chase pirate craft inshore, she could send her cutter, gig, and launch out with boarding parties.